Basking Sharks: where to see them and when?

-Argyll & the Isles is known world-wide as a basking shark hotspot.
+Argyll & the Isles is known world-wide as a whale and basking shark hotspot.
 During the summer months these magnificent creatures migrate from their winter feeding grounds to Scotland to gorge themselves on plankton.
 There has been a huge increase in sightings off the west coast of Scotland in recent years.

 Watching a basking shark must be one of the most awe-inspiring wildlife experiences you can have in Scotland.
 The basking shark is the biggest fish in the UK.
 These goliaths grow to over 10 metres long and can weigh up to several tonnes.
 With a number of operators in Argyll offering trips to spot basking sharks – and even swim with them – you could get up close and personal with these gentle giants this summer!

 When is the best time to see a basking shark?

 Summer is the time to see basking sharks around Argyll.
 The basking sharks begin to arrive from April onward (the exact time changes year on year) to feed.
 Peak shark-spotting season is from June to September.
 September and October sees the start of the sharks’ southerly migration to the sub-tropics with one final aggregation in southern Argyll.
 At this time of the year you may spot basking sharks as far south as Cowal, Bute and Kintyre.

 How do I see a basking shark?

 If you’re very lucky you may see a basking shark from the shore, but your best chance is to take a boat trip.